molmicdx/mtb-pipeline/README.md

 3. Run the pipeline from within the `sequenced` directory, as described in *Run the SCons pipeline*.

-4. Checking variant calls is not yet implemented.
+4. Checking variant calls is now implemented.
+Truth sets are in `sequenced/output/variants/`.

 ### The pipeline in bash